ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 # Configuration of Clients {#client-config}

-Clients are configured to use IP proxying over HTTP via an URI Template
+Clients are configured to use IP proxying over HTTP via a URI Template
 {{!TEMPLATE=RFC6570}}.
 The URI Template MAY contain two variables: "target" and "ipproto"; see {{scope}}.
 The optionality of the variables needs to be considered when defining the template so that either the variable is